Wallander (Swedish TV series): Season 1, 2005–06

 From 2005 to 2006, the first 13 new stories, starring Krister Henriksson as Kurt Wallander, were produced.
 The first film is based on the Henning Mankell novel Before the Frost and was released in cinemas.
 The rest of the films are original stories based on plots written by Mankell, with scriptwriting completed by others.
 Two more were theatrical releases, and the rest were released on DVD and shown on TV.

 S1 episodes

 Season 2, 2009–10

 In 2008, a further 13 films were commissioned.
 Filming began in August 2008, and continued during 2009.
 The 13 episodes were released during 2009 and 2010.

 The first of these films, Hämnden (The Revenge), was a theatrical release on 9 January 2009, directed by award-winning Paris-based Franco-Swedish director Charlotte Brandström.
 The remaining 12 films went directly to DVD in Scandinavia during 2009 and 2010, and were broadcast there at a later date.
 In the beginning of 2010, both Canvas TV in Belgium and BBC Four in the UK began airing the 13 episodes weekly, which meant that they both showed the two last episodes before these had been released in Scandinavia.

+Hämnden (The Revenge) also received a brief US theatrical release on May 25, 2012, from Music Box Films, as a tie-in to promote their American VOD release of the Season 2 episodes.